jimz011/homekit-infused/README.md

 * [Sonarr-Upcoming-Media](https://github.com/custom-components/sensor.sonarr_upcoming_media) - Required to use with Upcoming Media Card.
 * [Radarr-Upcoming-Media](https://github.com/custom-components/sensor.radarr_upcoming_media) - Required to use with Upcoming Media Card.
 * [XboxOne](https://github.com/hunterjm/hassio-addons/tree/master/xboxone) - Xbox One Component to control you Xbox one from Home Assistant

-## Changes since previous version

-A lot has changed since the last version and one single card made that available (custom:button-card).
-The changes are too much to name so I will make a summary of the changes. for the old version you can click * [HERE](https://github.com/jimz011/HA-Old/).
-- Completely new design inspired by the style of Apple's Homekit, this includes almost every element of my last setup.
-Buttons look almost identical to Apple Homekit buttons.
-- Spacing between the edge of the screen and the first/last button/card which makes it look so much cleaner
-- Changed color scheme from black/gray to whiteish/gray (as in not really white :P) This to contrast dark wallpapers against light buttons.
-- Changed header color from grey to black, this is groundwork for dynamically changing themes which I will be working on next.
-The newer iPhones (X, Xs, Xs MAX, Xr) have a notch and as such a larger header.
-Unfortunately this notch part of the header doesn't change color.
-It only changes color upon the start of homeassistant which makes themes other than a greyish theme impossible if I want to change the theme via the HA UI.
-So a black header it is.
-Unfortunately that comes with the downside of having a black header instead of filling the empty spaces to the left and right of the notch.
-Though some people might argue that no notch looks better.
-Judge yourself. (see link from my old setup)
-- Added windy weather iframe
-- Added spinning icons for fans/exhausts
-- Redesigned security page
-- Complete makover of the Other view which is now looking more like an actual smartphone menu
-- Swipe Navigation
-- Compact Header
-- Notifications in Lovelace
-- Scenes with state (beta) - I am currently testing this and this might change a lot very soon!
-Use at your own risk.
-- New Climate panel
-- Better looking brightness sliders/colorwheels on light entities
-- Added back temp/humid sensor graphs from my first setup and restyled for the current
-- Started to use anchors to make setup lighter
-- And many more little details

 ### TO DO (*updated: 12/06/2019) *Some categories have a work completed sign, expect this to be uploaded soon!
 - Global theming to have the ability to have themes change dynamically, in automations and per user.
 This will include a day and night theme ###in Progress